HassanSherwani/Bot_or_Not/README.md

 Build an optimal model that can help us identify bot traffic coming from search engines i.e non-human traffic(NHT) and human traffic (HT).

+# Content

+1- EDA.ipynb (This notebook contains how data has been explored and cleaned)

+2- ML_Model.ipynb( This notebook implements couple of machine learning algorithms and then choose most optimal based on problem statement, assumptions, and evaluation matrics)

+3- Model_Tuning_Decsion_Tree.ipynb(This notebook applied hyper parameter methods to improve model.
+Also it evaluates model on different matrics)

 # Modules

 pandas , numpy , matplotlib , seaborn , pickle, request, tensorflow, sklearn, keras